 Knowing only how much you spent on your AWS bill each month isn’t enough to provide the cost visibility you need to make cost-aware engineering and business decisions.
 It’s why AWS introduced tags.
 Tags enable AWS users to label their resources to track cost and usage in the vast AWS infrastructure.

-The goal of tagging is to help you understand who, what, and why your cloud spend is changing.
-By doing this, you can pinpoint areas in your AWS cost and usage report where you can reduce unnecessary costs and maximize profitability.
+Tagging helps you understand who, what, and why your cloud spend is changing.
+Doing this lets you pinpoint areas in your AWS cost and usage report where you can reduce unnecessary costs and maximize profitability.

 However, AWS does not compute your resource consumption and associated costs based on all tags.
 This level of cloud cost visibility is only possible via AWS cost allocation tags.

-We’ll explain what AWS cost allocation tags are and why they matter in this guide.
+In this guide, we’ll explain what AWS cost allocation tags are and why they matter.
 We’ll then discuss whether you can skip endless tagging exercises and still gather accurate cost insight you can use to inform strategic decisions.

 What Are Cost Allocation Tags In AWS?